Hodgkin Lymphoma

 Hazard Ratios by Timepoint

-Clinical Context: The prognostic value of MRD status varies by assessment timepoint, with strongest associations observed during and immediately after therapy.
+Clinical Context: The prognostic value of MRD status varies by assessment timepoint, with validated data from the HD21 substudy demonstrating strong prognostic power after 2 cycles of therapy.

 Lead Time Advantage